Boulogne Bowl: Historical background

-The Action
+The action

-Two battalions of the 20th Guard Brigade the 2nd Irish Guards (REPORT ON THE OPERATIONS OF 2ND BATTALION IRISH GUARDS IN THE BOULOGNE AREA FROM TUESDAY 21ST MAY, 1940 TO THURSDAY 23RD MAY, 1940) and the 2nd Welsh Guards under the command of Brigadier W Fox-Pitt had arrived from England with orders to hold Boulogne to " last the man and the last round".
+Two battalions of the 20th Guard Brigade the 2nd Irish Guards and the 2nd Welsh Guards under the command of Brigadier W Fox-Pitt had arrived from England with orders to hold Boulogne to "the last man and the last round".
 The Irish Guards had taken up a position with their right flank at La Postel on the coast and their left on the banks of the River Liane; the Welsh Guards holding a line from the left flank of the Irish Guards and along the western slopes, of the Mont Lambert ridge which commanded the greater part of the town and harbour to St Martin.
 The two battalions covered a six-mile front and were, therefore, thin on the ground.
 Brigadier Fox-Pitt asked for 150 Pioneers to be sent to reinforce the Welsh Guards.

 During the afternoon of 22 May an attack with tanks and artillery was made by the German 2nd Armoured Division against the Irish Guards; this was repulsed.
 As darkness fell a further attack was made on the front held by the Welsh Guards, again the enemy was repulsed and it became apparent that he was feeling for a weak spot in the defence Colonel Dean withdrew 5 Group into Boulogne and on instructions from Brigadier Fox-Pitt took up a position covering the area from the Welsh Guards left flank at St Martin to the coast at the Casino, this movement being completed by the early hours of the morning of 23 May.
 Road blocks were constructed from the deserted lorries and cars reinforced by furniture and materials from bombed houses.
 Scarcely had 5 Group taken its place in the line when a further German attack was made on the Pioneer front.
 After some heavy fighting the enemy again withdrew though this was followed by a more resolute attack against more of the pioneer roadblocks.
-Such an attack had been anticipated and when an attacking tank was at an angle which precluded its guns from firing on the defenders the road block was drenched with petrol and set on fire forcing the tank to retreat Under cover of smoke from the fire a further road block was constructed.
+Such an attack had been anticipated and when an attacking tank was at an angle which precluded its guns from firing on the defenders the road block was drenched with petrol and set on fire forcing the tank to retreat.
+Under cover of smoke from the fire a further road block was constructed.
 Throughout the whole of the operation the defenders were being dive bombed and shelled by mortars as well as being under small arms fire.